KeatonMacLeod/JackTheGiantRemake/README.md

 Main Menu:
 ------------

-Default navigation for the user to easily get around the app which has entrace animations for the buttons in the menu, and screen fading animations when a new game is started!
+This page is a general main menu that allows the user to easily get around the app.
+Entrace animations are applied to each button which sail them across the screen upon opening the menu, and screen fading animations occur when a new game is started!

 ![mainmenu](https://cloud.githubusercontent.com/assets/15184861/25163822/9ba52b58-2492-11e7-9285-ce6e547c0ff5.png)